relvaner/actor4j-core/Readme.md

 [21]<a name="21"/> M. Geisriegler, M. Kolodiy, S. Stani and R. Singer, "Actor Based Business Process Modeling and Execution: A Reference Implementation Based on Ontology Models and Microservices," 2017 43rd Euromicro Conference on Software Engineering and Advanced Applications (SEAA), Vienna, 2017, pp. 359-362.
 [22]<a name="22"/> Hewitt, Meijer and Szyperski (2012): The Actor Model (everything you wanted to know, but were afraid to ask).
 Lang.NEXT 2012. https://channel9.msdn.com/Shows/Going+Deep/Hewitt-Meijer-and-Szyperski-The-Actor-Model-everything-you-wanted-to-know-but-were-afraid-to-ask
 [23]<a name="23"/> Carl Hewitt (2017).
 Creator of Actor Model.
 Concurrency and Strong Types for IoT.
 Erlang & Elixir Factory San Francisco Bay Area 2017 Conference. http://www.erlang-factory.com/sfbay2017/carl-hewitt.html
 [24]<a name="24"/> J. de Koster, T. van Cutsem and  W. de Meuter, "43 years of actors: a taxonomy of actor models and their key properties," AGERE 2016: Proceedings of the 6th International Workshop on Programming Based on Actors, Agents, and Decentralized Control, 2016, pp. 31-40.
+[25] Microsoft (2010).
+Orleans – Virtual Actors. https://www.microsoft.com/en-us/research/project/orleans-virtual-actors/

-Page to be updated 1/16/2019
+Page to be updated 05/06/2019